 The programme is divided into two stages.
 Stage 1 comprises modules to a total of 120 credits and Stage 2 comprises a 60 credit dissertation module.

-Compulsory modules must be taken by all students studying the programme, include Literature and Theory (30 credits), Literary Stylistics (15 credits) and the Research Dissertation (60 credits).
-Optional modules provide a choice of subject areas from which students will select a stated number of modules, or either 15 or 30 credit value.
+Compulsory modules must be taken by all students studying the programme, including the Research Dissertation (60 credits).
+You then choose from a list of optional modules which provide a choice of subject areas.

 FR866 - Literature and Theory

 This module will introduce students to a wide range of theoretical positions with the aim of enriching their understanding and appreciation of literature and critical practice.
 We will begin with the thinking of Nietzsche and Freud, before examining that of Saussure, Benjamin, Lévi-Strauss, Genette, Foucault, Lacan, Derrida, Deleuze and Guattari, Kristeva, Cixous, and Irigaray.
 As well as encouraging a critical engagement with the claims of the theories themselves the module will examine a number of representative theoretical readings of literary works.
 Students will learn to evaluate these various thinkers and use their ideas, as appropriate, in their own writing.View full module details